anjalisilva/mixMPLNFA/README.md

 (PMPLNFA) via variational Gaussian approximations.
 It was developed for count data, with clustering of RNA sequencing data as a motivation.
 However, the clustering method may be applied to other types of count data.
-The package provides functions for functions for parameter estimation via a variational Gaussian approximation with Expectation-Maximization (EM) algorithm.
-Information criteria (AIC, BIC, AIC3 and ICL) are offered for model selection.
+The package provides functions for parameter estimation via a variational Gaussian approximation with Expectation-Maximization (EM) algorithm.
+Information criteria (AIC, BIC, AIC3 and ICL) utilized for model selection.

 ## Installation